Hjorthmedh/RGCmorphology/ms/intro.md

 ### Dendritic Area and Soma Area

-The dendritic area is the convex hull enclosing all of the dendrites (Figure 2A), and the soma area is calculated in a similar way.
+The dendritic area is the convex hull enclosing all the dendrites (Figure 2A), and the soma area is calculated similarly.
 All areas are measured in the XY-plane.

 ### Fractal Dimension